Dendropsophini

 Dendropsophini is a tribe of small neotropical tree frogs in the subfamily Hylinae.
 They are distributed from southern Mexico, throughout Central America, and down South America (including Trinidad) to northern Argentina and Uruguay.
 Removed from the synonymy of Hylinae in 2016, this taxon was formerly considered its own subfamily before being reclassified as a tribe.
 As defined by Favovich et al. in 2005, the tribe Dendrosophini contains the members of three former subfamilies within the Hylidae prior to taxonomic rearrangement: Dendropsophinae, Pseudinae, and Scinaxinae.

 Taxonomy

 Genera

-There are eight genera in the tribe Dendropsophini:
+The following genera are included in the tribe Dendropsophini:

 Evolution

 The tribe name comes from the Greek word dendron which means "tree" and psophos which means "sound" or "noise," referring to how some of these frogs are more easily heard from up in the trees than seen.
 They first evolved during the Eocene 39.1–50.8 Mya and diversifying during the early Oligocene 25.3–38.5 Mya.

 The sister taxon of the pseudines (formerly the subfamily Pseudinae) are the dendropsophines (containing only Dendropsophus and Xenohyla), splitting apart from them during early Oligocene 25.8–38.7 Mya.
 Dendropsophines remained tree frogs and diversified greatly, while Pseudine frogs transitioned to aquatic ecosystems.
 Scarthyla is the oldest and most hylid-like of the pseudines, originating in the central Amazon basin and being restricted to the Guiana region in modern times.
 Lysapsus and Pseudis diverged during the early Miocene 18.4–24.6 Mya and have since spread down to the Chaco region that is drier and less suited for most tree frogs.
 Scinaxine frogs evolved approximately 42.0–56.4 Mya during the Oligocene.
 The most primitive of the Scinaxine frogs is Sphaeorhynchus, which remained in the Atlantic Coastal Forest of Brazil while the other lineages evolved into Julianus in the southeast, Ololygon also in the Atlantic Coastal Forest, and Scinax in the Amazon Basin.